 |You will have the option of saving your Private Key in different formats, choose between:

 If you did not specify a passphrase you will have to confirm that you do not wish to use a passphrase.

-If using the Key Agent Manager you must chose the PuTTY Private Key (.ppk) file format or the OpenSSH Private Key (.pri) file format.
-The PKCS Private Key is not a supported file format for the Key Agent Manager.
+When using the SSH Key Agent Manager you must select the PuTTY Private Key (.ppk) file format or the OpenSSH Private Key (.pri) file format.
+The PKCS Private Key is not a supported file format for the SSH Key Agent Manager.